luxcarus/assignment/Read.md

 7. Build logic that will help with performance
   - basic Ajax only
   - I have emailed to ask about this for two times, but I have not received reply.

+## To Run
+1. On Mac, open your chrome by running below command on Terminal (due to cross-origin)
+  - open /Applications/Google\ Chrome.app --args --disable-web-security --user-data-dir